John Carpenter's unrealized projects: Shadow Company

 After finishing the 1988 film They Live, Carpenter was going to direct an action horror film called Shadow Company.
 Written by Shane Black (who was to produce it) and Fred Dekker, the project was to be executive produced by Walter Hill (who also co-wrote some of the script) with Kurt Russell in the main role.
 The script was about a group of US Special Forces soldiers who died during the Vietnam War.
 Years later, after their bodies are brought back, the soldiers, who were members of an Army project involving dark experiments, rise up from their graves, raid the armory from a nearby base, and attack the town in which they were buried, killing everyone during Christmas night.
-Due to problems in pre-production, the movie was never made.
+Due to problems in pre-production that many won't disclose, the movie was never made, although the original 1988 script has gained a cult following from fans of Carpenter, Black and Dekker.

 They Live II: Hypnowar

 For a brief time, Carpenter intending to do a sequel to They Live, subtitled Hypnowar, but it was shelved after his lawsuit with Alive Films.
 In 1996, while promoting Escape from L.A., he revealed that he'd always wanted to make a sequel to They Live as it's one of his favorite films, but was never able to get interest or financial backing for the project.